You are currently viewing 5 Tips for Learning Russian

 1. Don’t worry about tenses, there are only 3 of them

-3ussian language has only 3 tenses and 2 verb aspects – imperfective and perfective.
+The Russian language has only 3 tenses and 2 verb aspects – imperfective and perfective.
 Imperfective verbs describe a process of action, and perfective ones describe a result or a finished action.
 You will not need to learn perfect, pluscuamperfect, progressive, progressive perfect past, present, and future tenses in Russian.
 The verb aspect is not a tense but an aspect.
 Learn more about the Russian verb aspect, Serbian verb aspect, and Polish verb aspect.
 You can learn the perfective aspect not at once, but later, not in the very beginning, when you master verb conjugation of imperfective verbs.
 Conjugation of perfective verbs is the same, but rules of usage aren’t.

 1. Don’t spend too much time learning cases

 All Russian pronouns, nouns, adjectives, and participles are declined by cases.
 But it doesn’t mean that you will need to learn them by rote for many hours.
-My recommendation is to read the rules of declension, decline 30-50 words and then look quickly at the rules and appropriate endings when you doubt which case and case ending to use.
+My recommendation is to read the rules of declension, decline 30-50 words, and then look quickly at the rules and appropriate endings when you doubt which case and case ending to use.

 1. Don’t look for rules of stressed syllables